Black Bean and Goat Cheese Quesadillas

 Not to mention that if a ringing endorsement from a 15-year-old (who doesn’t like cheese) and an 18-year-old (who keeps telling me that she needs more spicy chilis on her dishes – has she become Thai?) doesn’t sell you on making these this week, I’m not sure what could.

-- 1 (4 oz) packet goat cheese (cut into small pieces)
+- 4 ounces Goat cheese (cut into small pieces)

 - Spread the bean mixture evenly over 4 tortillas; top each with 1 tortilla, pressing gently.